meganmedellin/Machine-Learning-Project/README.md

 The product will be branded as "SignEase," symbolizing its goal of making sign language communication easier and more accessible for everyone.

 #### Description
-"SignEase" offers a comprehensive platform for learning sign language through interactive lessons, quizzes, and practice exercises.
-The application uses machine learning algorithms to interpret and analyze users' sign language gestures, providing real-time feedback and suggestions for improvement.
-By incorporating gamification elements and personalized learning paths, SignEase aims to make the learning process engaging, effective, and enjoyable
+SignEase provides a comprehensive platform for learning sign language, offering interactive lessons, quizzes, and practice exercises.
+It uses machine learning to interpret users' gestures, offering real-time feedback and personalized suggestions.
+With gamification elements and tailored learning paths, SignEase makes sign language learning engaging, effective, and enjoyable.

 #### How This Project Relates to SDGs
 This project aligns with several Sustainable Development Goals (SDGs), including: